CANADIAN EQUITIES-Toronto market slips as technology drops to lowest level in two months | ExBulletin

 * Lightspeed Commerce Inc tumbles 11.7%

 TORONTO, Sept.
-29 (Reuters) – The main Canadian stock index edged down Wednesday as tech stocks extended their recent decline, but some calm has returned to the market after large losses in global equities the day before.
+29 (Reuters) – Canada’s main stock index edged down Wednesday as tech stocks extended their recent decline, but some calm has returned to the market after large losses in global equities the day before.

 The Toronto Stock Exchange’s S & P / TSX Composite Index ended down 16.00 points, or 0.1%, at 20,158.14, its lowest closing level since September 20.